Aston Villa step up move for £20m Martinez as Arsenal contract talks stall | Goal.com

 Arsenal are believed to value their goalkeeper, who came into the side for the injured Bernd Leno towards the end of last season and played such a key role in the FA Cup success, at around £20m ($26m).

-Martinez’s preference has always been to remain in north London, but he knows he needs to be playing regularly to have a chance to becoming Argentina’s No.1.
+Martinez’s preference has always been to remain in north London, but he knows he needs to be playing regularly to have a chance to becoming Argentina’s number one.

 With Germany international Leno to compete with, however, it is not yet clear who will start the new Premier League season at Fulham on Saturday as Mikel Arteta’s first choice.